AaronMbuzi/Advent-of-code-2025/README.md

 # Advent-of-code-2025
 My Advent of code 2025 solutions for the 12 day challenge
-- Each Day has its own Sub Folder
+- Each challenge is in its own branch
 - [x] Day 1
 - [x] Day 2
 - [x] Day 3